-The reader is advised that the parent company only financial statements have been prepared originally in Chinese.
-In the event of a conflict between the financial statements and the original Chinese version or difference in interpretation between the two versions, the Chinese language financial statements shall prevail.
+The reader is advised that these consolidated financial statements have been prepared originally in Chinese.
+In the event of a conflict between these financial statements and the original Chinese version or difference in interpretation between the two versions, the Chinese language financial statements shall prevail.